 ‘The pretty, colonial style home of Robert Louis Stevenson in Vailima is easily reached from nearby Apia by bus or taxi.
 The expansive grounds are free to enter but there is an admission fee of 20 Tala to enter the house (children are discounted or free).

 Affectionately named by Samoans as Tusitala, 'writer of tales', RLS built this house on virgin land and lived here for five years until his death in 1894.
 Visiting the house is by guided tour only and no shoes are allowed inside.
 We were the only people on our tour and our friendly guide answered all our questions and brought the history of the museum to life with engaging tales for our children.
 The interesting rooms of the house are decorated and furnished as they would have been for the Stevenson family; don't miss the beautiful Tapa room or the only fireplace in Samoa (which was never used)!

 Make sure you allocate time in your visit to explore the beautiful grounds.
 The huge site has winding forest trails lined with gorgeous flowers and multicolor shrubbery.
-You can walk to a pretty waterfall which the Scottish author adapted into a swimming hole.
-You can also climb the ‘Road Of Loving Hearts’, a path cut by locals to enable Stevenson to be buried above his house on Mt.
+You can walk to a pretty waterfall that the Scottish author adapted into a swimming hole.
+You can also climb the 'Road Of Loving Hearts', a path cut by locals to enable Stevenson to be buried above his house on Mt.
 Vaea.
-In hot weather, it is a challenging climb but you will be rewarded with stunning views from the authors peaceful resting place. ‘
+In hot weather, it is a challenging climb but you will be rewarded with stunning views from the author's peaceful resting place.'

 Where: in Vailima, Apia.
 At Cross Island Road